-If you have room for more munchables, we can recommend the alcachofa (artichoke) dip and the tofu sandwich on a toasted mollete, a roundish flatbread from the Andalusian region, often used for breakfast too.
+If you have room for more munchables, we can recommend the alcachofa (artichoke) dip and the tofu sandwich on a toasted mollete, a roundish flatbread from the Andalusian region.

-We love this small kitchen and counter spot and it’s a great chance to hang in an indoor market, the Mercado San Fernando in the barrio of Lavapies.
-Non-vegan items are the exception here – everything vegan is marked with a circled green V.
+We love this small kitchen and counter spot.
+It’s a great chance to hang in an indoor market, the Mercado San Fernando in the barrio of Lavapies.
+Non-vegan items are the exception here – vegan options are marked with an encircled green V.